SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # Setup

-In order to log Locust's requests and run data into Timescale you simply:
+In order to log Locust's requests and run data into a database you just:

+* Set up Timescale and Grafana (documented below)
 * `import locust_plugins` in your locustfile (or any of locust_plugins underlying modules)
-* add `--timescale` to the command line.
+* Add `--timescale` to the command line (or set the `LOCUST_TIMESCALE` env var to `1`, or add it to your (.conf)[https://docs.locust.io/en/stable/configuration.html#configuration-file] files)

-But if you dont already have a Timescale database lying around (most people dont), you need to set it up first.

 ## docker-compose-based Timescale + Grafana

-Assuming you have docker installed you can just run `locust-compose up`.
-It will give you a Timescale & Grafana container.
+Assuming you already have docker set up, all you need to do is run `locust-compose up`.
+That will give you a Timescale container (for receiving and storing data) and a Grafana container (for showing nice graphs based on said data).

 ```
 ~ locust-compose up